Minimum salary increase for Tier 2 General Migrants

 From 6 April 2021 – £36,900.

 The above requirements do not apply where the migrant was sponsored for a PhD level or a shortage occupation job.

 Where the applicant is paid hourly, credit is given to the maximum of 48 hours per week.

 Tier 2 Minister of Religion migrants are exempt from the above salary thresholds for indefinite leave to remain.

 Criminal record certificate requirements coming into force in April 2017

-From April 2017, the requirement to provide criminal record certificates will extend to Tier 2 migrants in healthcare, education and social welfare professions applying for entry clearance to the UK.
-The Home Office has nominated 26 SOC codes to which this requirement will apply.
+From April 2017, the requirement to provide criminal record certificates has been extended to Tier 2 migrants in healthcare, education and social welfare professions applying for entry clearance to the UK.
+The requirement applies to 26 SOC codes nominated by the Home Office.
 It is expected that this requirement will be rolled out in stages and will apply to other professions in the future.

-Applicants for entry clearance will have to provide criminal record certificates for any country (excluding the UK) where they have lived continuously or cumulatively for 12 months or more, in the 10 years prior to the application.
+Applicants for entry clearance sponsored with designated SOC codes are required to provide criminal record certificates for any country (excluding the UK) where they have lived continuously or cumulatively for 12 months or more, in the 10 years prior to the application.
 The UKVI provides country specific information on procedures to be followed.